jiimmysu/happyfish-nativefier/README.md

 * Replace the username(XXXX) and Adobe Flash Player version(32.0.0.223) of your own.

-## 3.You will get a APP-darwin-x64 folder in your project folder.
+## 3.You will get an "APP-darwin-x64" folder in your project folder.
-## 4.Drag APP.app into the "Application" folder.(You can find "Application" on the sidebar of Finder.)
+## 4.Drag APP.app into the "Application" folder.
+You can find "Application" on the sidebar of Finder.